Wehooks power up Instant Triggers, which execute the flow immediately after the remote server sends data.

 This directive is exactly the same as the respond

-directive, except that it is nested in verification
+directive, except that it is nested in verification.
+The behaviour of

 Default: empty